Haem carrier protein 1: Pathogenesis

-structure
+Structure

 The structure of HCP1 is complex and involves interactions between multiple domains and regions of the protein.
 HCP1 is a transmembrane protein, a type of protein that spans the cell membrane with parts of it located both inside and outside of the cell.
 Spanning the membrane allows it to transport heme across the cell membrane.
 HCP1 has a large extracellular domain that binds to heme with high affinity.
 This binding enables HCP1 to transport heme into the enterocyte in the small intestine.

 HCP1 is a proton-coupled transporter meaning that HCP1 relies on a proton gradient across the cell membrane to transport heme into the enterocyte.
 The proton gradient uses the energy of protons to move heme across the cell membrane.
-While HCP1 is expressed in the small intestine, liver, and bone marrow, HCP1 is primarily expressed in the small intestine, where it plays a key role in heme absorption.
+HCP1 is primarily expressed in the small intestine, where it plays a key role in heme absorption.
 In other tissues, such as the liver and bone marrow it may be involved in heme metabolism.
-HCP1 expression is regulated by iron status: HCP1 expression is upregulated in response to low iron levels and downregulated when iron levels are sufficient.
+HCP1 expression is upregulated in response to low iron levels and downregulated when iron levels are sufficient.
 This regulation allows for efficient heme absorption in times of low iron intake.
-Dysfunctional HCP1 has been associated with iron-deficiency anemia, thalassemia, and certain types of cancer.